 Curriculum : One Hour

 Given the constraints of an hour long to teach my students, the curriculum relies on preexisting knowledge the students have about processes they have likely seen or performed.
 This approach takes advantage of structure-mapping theory, specifically the concept of abstraction — “analogical comparison reveals common structure” (Gentner, 763), allowing students to gain a fundamental understanding of the epistemology of Computer Science in the context of a familiar subject.
-This in turn prepares these students for opportunities to delve into the subject matter in the future.
+This in turn prepares these students for future opportunities to delve into the subject matter.

 We can then relate the second goal to the analogy by explaining how particular processes, such as mixing a set of ingredients or pouring the batter into a cake tin can be understood as part of a step-by-step process (an algorithm).
 Understanding which technique to use (mixing, pouring, etc) allows students to associate a solution to each subproblem.
-From the third goal, we can relate how selecting a particular utensil or container has a appropriate applicative context, such as using a whisk for mixing eggs (allow air to fluff up) which can be misapplied to context where a whisk does a poor job, such as combining solid ingredients together (a spatula would be more appropriate).
-This can also be related to the container of choice, a baking sheet may be a fantastic choice for cookies, but a fluid cake relies on a deeper choice of container, such as a tin, much like a more ideal data structure for storing prime numbers would be a set, not so much a queue.
-Finally we can show how these abstract processes of in making a cake can actually relate to specific implementations, the fourth goal, such as baking a 12" Chocolate Cake, which requires a particular number of eggs (three), specialized ingredients (chocolate chips), and a particular baking temperature (350 degrees F).
-This would correlate to a language specific context of solving a particular problem — the student understand the necessity of being aware of the constraints and syntax of their language, environment, and desired outcome.
+From the third goal, we can relate how selecting a particular utensil or container has a appropriate applicative context, such as using a whisk for mixing eggs (allow air to fluff them up) which can be misapplied to context where a whisk does a poor job, such as combining solid ingredients together (where a spatula would be more appropriate).
+This can also be related to the container of choice, a baking sheet may be a fantastic choice for cookies, but a more fluid cake batter relies on a deeper choice of container, such as a tin, much like a more ideal data structure for storing prime numbers would be a set, not so much a queue.
+Finally we can show how these abstract processes of making a cake can actually relate to specific implementations, the fourth goal, such as baking a 12" Chocolate Cake, which requires a particular number of eggs (three), specialized ingredients (chocolate chips), a particular baking temperature (350 degrees F), and a specialized container (12" cake tin).
+This would correlate to the language specific context of solving a particular problem — the student understands the necessity of knowing the constraints and syntax of their language, environment, and desired outcome.

 Curriculum : One Week